 Body found stuffed inside suitcase

-Police this morning discovered the body of an unidentified person inside a suitcase at the new bus terminal in Faridpur town's Goalchamot area.
+Police last morning discovered the body of an unidentified person inside a suitcase at the new bus terminal in Faridpur town's Goalchamot area.

 The victim is a male presumed to be in his late 30s or early 40s, said police adding that the luggage was found locked and left abandoned near the entrance of the bus terminal, close to the Golden Line Paribahan bus counter.

-Witnesses said they saw a woman wearing a burqa get off an autorickshaw in front of the bus terminal with the suitcase early in the morning, reports our Faridpur correspondent.
+Witnesses said they saw a woman wearing a burqa get off an autorickshaw in front of the bus terminal with the suitcase early in the morning.

 At that time, three to four others who were on the three-wheeler helped her with her luggage.
 Later, she left the suitcase abandoned and did not return for hours.